BharathiMeda/VsphereVM/README.md

 ## Usage

-The Ansible playbook encrypts several files to hide sensitive variables.
+The Ansible playbook assumes you've already encrypt your files to hide sensitive variables.

-These are the files that are encrypted by default:
+These are the files that I encrypt by default:
 Ansible/group_vars/all/vault
 Ansible/hosts